Things to Do in Picton for Couples

 3. Swim with Dolphins

 If wildlife makes your heart melt, then you’re in for a treat in Picton.
 Slip into the water with wild dolphins on a dolphin swimming cruise with E-Ko Tours.
 Your professional guides will teach you how to best interact with the dolphins for a mutually fun experience between you and these beautiful marine mammals.
 The Marlborough Sounds are known for its pods of bottlenose and dusky dolphins, while orca and Hector’s dolphins are also sometimes seen.
 The tour includes full wetsuit and snorkelling gear, as well as hot drinks and biscuits on board to warm up after your swim.
+Find out more about E-Ko Tours in Viator and Tripadvisor.

 Location: 1 Wellington Street, Picton town centre.